Skip to content

 Note over U,Agents: ✅ AI Orchestrated · Human Governed · Azure Ready

-The Conductor delegates work to specialised agents in sequence.
+The Orchestrator delegates work to specialised agents in sequence.
 Shared steps (1–3.5, 7) are common; steps 4–6 diverge into Bicep or Terraform tracks.
-Each IaC Code agent invokes validation subagents (lint, whatif/plan, review).
+Code agents invoke validation subagents, and deploy agents invoke the track-specific preview subagents before any Azure changes are applied.

-Agent Delegation Graph — Conductor routes to Requirements, Architect, Design, Governance,
+Agent Delegation Graph — Orchestrator routes to Requirements, Architect, Design, Governance,

 then forks into Bicep and Terraform tracks for Planning, CodeGen, and Deploy, converging at As-Built Docs